From Malaga to the world: this is how a professional e-sports player is trained

 Talent, despite being important, is not everything.
 “A player who only has talent is not going to evolve, he is not going to get anywhere”, points out Lozark.
 The sports director has been on the esports scene for nearly a decade and has seen players go to waste by resting on their laurels and not keeping up with changes in the game.
 “It’s very difficult for your talent, your aim, your reflexes to make such a difference that you don’t have to study the game, learn and study what others do,” he emphasizes.

 The career of an e-sports player is relatively short, once the age of 30 is over, it is difficult to return to the best level.
 When that border is crossed, many of the players transition to the position of coach, better known in this world plagued with anglicisms as ‘coach’.
-And it is that, according to Lozark, the ‘coaches’ must have a level of knowledge of the game higher than that of the players to be able to help them effectively.
+AND is that, according to Lozark, the ‘coaches’ must have a level of knowledge of the game higher than that of the players in order to help them effectively.

 In a game as tactical as Valorant, the individual capacity of each player is important, but not as important as the internal synergy between all the pieces of a team.
 “At the top level, if you have good synergy and they understand each other very well, I think it’s better than having five individual bugs,” says Fitinho.